Welcome to my new On-Line Course. I am very excited to be able to share it with you.

 Hope you and your horses are well,

 3.)
 What does it cost?
-The course is being launched in the Fall of 2013.
-The Introductory Price is $340.
+The course is $450.
 That gives you access to all the course material, including all the videos for one full year.
-Plus it includes one coaching session with the coach of your choice (Go to the Course On-Line-Support page to read more about the coaches and the coaching session.)

 CLICK HERE to see the course contents and read to the introduction to each of the 15 Units.

 5.)
 How do I sign up for the course?
 To register for the course, go to the Registration Page You can pay for the course via paypal using your credit card.
-Once payment is confirmed, you'll receive a password giving you access to Unit One of the course.
-As you complete each Unit, you'll receive the password that gives you entry to the next Unit.
+Once payment is confirmed, you'll receive the log-in information.
 For US residents you can also pay by check.
 Checks should be made out to The Clicker Center.
 Payment can be mailed to:

 The Clicker Center